 OUR BEST TIPS WHEN MEAL PLANNING FOR TWO

 Who's ready to become a pro at meal planning for two?!
 Ohh, ohh, me, pick me!!!
 These ideas are going to save you a lot of time.
 Pair them with date nights, with ordering in, and more!

 That's right!
 The first step to meal planning for two is to plan your meals.
 It's the name of the game, folks.
 This is the absolute best way to keep your grocery budget in check and make sure you're not going to have any food waste!
 Plan your meals one week in advance.
 This will allow you to look through your kitchen inventory and make your grocery list before you go to the store.

 Plan to use your leftovers towards the next meal.
 You’ll use every drop of the food that is cooked, but won’t notice you’re “repurposing” it.
 If the word “leftover” makes you instantly gag, think of it this way… You're pre-cooking and prepping your food to be used in multiple meals that week.
-Just because it's left over doesn't mean that you have to eat it the exact same way!
+Just because it's left over doesn't mean you have to eat it the exact same way!
 Don't worry, we've got some great ideas coming your way below.

 THE FREEZER IS YOUR FRIEND

 When you cook, plan to freeze half!
 You could even make double and freeze most of it.
 This will help you to stock up your freezer for future meals and helps to keep serving sizes smaller.
-It's the perfect way to always have a healthy, homemade meal for those nights you don't feel like cooking or need an easy meal for one.
+It's the perfect way to always have a healthy, homemade meal for those nights you don't feel like cooking or need an easy meal for two.
 It's so much cheaper than grabbing takeout!

 You can freeze so many different foods, it's crazy!
-Let the freezer be your friend when you're meal planning for two and you'll save sooooo much time and money!
+Let the freezer be your friend when you're meal planning for two, and you'll save sooooo much time and money!

 DON'T MAKE MEALS THAT YOU WON'T REHEAT